oykuuu/ObjectDetection/README.md

 `python match_template.py --config ./config.json`

+Note: `src/CV_approach.ipynb` walks through the implementation and explains the algorithm.

 ## Deep Learning Approach

 The last layer of a pretrained Resnet-18 model has been replaced and trained for an Object Detection task of predicting champions.